Data-Science-Eurecat/HoNCAML/paper/README.md

 There are several considerations regarding the benchmark process:

 - It is expected to last 30 hours approximately, if done sequentially.
+- Not all frameworks supported metrics to optimize, and therefore other metrics would be used for this specific frameworks.
-- It is designed in a way that avoids nested loopings in computing intensive tasks (search for best model), leveraging /make/ tool.
+- It is designed in a way that avoids nested loopings in computing intensive tasks (search for best model), leveraging *make* tool.
 - Related to the previous point, if the process is stopped at any point, already generated files (both intermediate and final results) are not generated again.